-Funded by the Interreg North Sea Region, SEEV4-City enables EV’s to provide clean travel, whilst also supporting the energy infrastructure by using their batteries for the short term storage of renewable energy.
+Funded by the Interreg North Sea Region, SEEV4-City enables EV’s to provide clean travel, whilst also supporting the energy infrastructure by using their batteries for the short-term storage of renewable energy.
 Based on supply and demand, available energy is redirected from the vehicles into individual homes, neighbourhoods or cities.
 Smart ICT systems, using big data, manage and direct energy flows for maximum environmental and commercial benefits.
 The project includes 13 partners from 5 cities across Europe: Leicester, Kortrijk, Amsterdam, Hamburg and Oslo.
-Cenex manages the operational pilots and monitoring activities.

 - Operational, long term pilots demonstrating the integration of local renewable generation and energy storage, by using ICT to manage energy supply and demand flows.